 Trade concerns fail to halt modest market gains

-US tariffs on Chinese goods took affect on Friday.
+US tariffs on Chinese goods took effect on Friday.
 Photograph: David Paul Morris/Bloomberg

-Global markets shrugged off worried over global trade on Friday after US tariffs on Chinese goods took effect.
+Global markets shrugged off worries over global trade on Friday after US tariffs on Chinese goods took effect.

 Dublin